osb-group/osb-learn/meta/rest.rst

 A Chapter on Sectioning
 =======================
 This is the start of a chapter, which is like a big section.
 You can talk about the main idea here.
 For instance, we can talk about the cute and shy Hifumi Takimoto.
+You should use this section quite a lot, as it's the main heading that splits topics apart.

 Sub-Section
 -----------
-Uses h2 headings and is used for a sub-section.
-If the chapter consists of numerous sections, use this to help break it down further.
+Uses h3 headings and is used for a sub-section.
+If the chapter consists of numerous sections, use this to help break it down further, such as explaining a smaller portion in the overall chapter.
 Note that we're using a different heading to help denote that this is a different kind of section. reST has that kind of foresight.

+The biggest appeal with this section is that it gives breathing room, but isn't a large-scale split like the previous one is.

 Even More of a Minor Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As if that isn't enough, here's a smaller section.
 Smaller bits of content are appropriate here.
+This should be used rarely.

 Getting Ridiculous Here...
 ..........................
 This will be the smallest title possible, but I don't think we'd really want to use this one.

 .. note:: Be sure to keep an eye out in being consistent with the characters.
 The levels used are going to be "=, -, ~, ." from biggest to smallest.
 Also note that your headings' characters need to match the length of the line!
+Sphinx will complain upon compilation otherwise!

 In Summary
 ----------